This vegan gluten-free veggie pasta salad offers a pleasing combination of pasta, fresh crunchy vegetables and a creamy avocado mustard dressing.

 Meal or Side Dish

-Chickpeas add protein, so this veggie pasta salad works well as a meal or a side dish.
-You can prepare it a day or two in advance to enjoy yourself or share with friends.
+Chickpeas add protein, so this veggie pasta salad works as a side dish—or a meal.
+You can prepare it a day or two in advance to enjoy yourself or share it with friends.

 Veggie Pasta Salad with Avocado Mustard Dressing